Updated: Sep 15

 The wilting of leaves eventually progresses to the wilting of your entire plant – which then dies within a few days.
 An infected plant that is uprooted will have a distinct brown rot on the crown and roots.
 Also, plants will break easily below the soil line.

 Solution: Plant resistant varieties when possible.
-Fusarium thrives in hot temperatures when the soil moisture is low, so because of this, make sure to keep your soil evenly moist, especially in the hottest months of the season.
+Fusarium thrives in hot temperatures when the soil moisture is low, so because of this, make sure to keep your soil evenly moist, especially in the hottest months of the growing season.

-Try to do so without flooding your garden, which can create a breeding ground for other diseases and pests.
+Try to do so without flooding your vegetable garden, which can create a breeding ground for other diseases and pests.

 Solarizing any affected soil can also help kill off this fungus - simply cover the affected soil with black plastic and leave it undisturbed during the warm season.